 1. Examine your interests and strengths

-2. Narrow down your options
+2. Evaluate your options

 3. Analyze the market and competition

-4. Find a niche that’s profitable
+4. Identify a profitable niche

 5. Test your ideas